Chris Sherwood is a project manager by day and avid home and garden scholar by night who loves to share his trials and success with others.

 Nutritional Soil Bomb Mixture: 5%

-Mushroom compost is not made from mushrooms, but is the byproduct of growing mushrooms made up of the materials the mushrooms are grown in, such as corncobs or hay.
+Mushroom compost is not made from mushrooms.
+It is the byproduct of growing mushrooms and made up of the materials the mushrooms are grown in, such as corncobs or hay.
 Mushroom compost provides both potassium and nitrogen as well as a small amount of phosphorous to your soil mix.

 Rock Dust (Azomite)

 Rock dust provides additional important minerals and trace elements to your raised bed soil that are often depleted in many soil mixtures today.
 Those who use Azomite in their soil also report better tasting fruits along with larger harvests both in quantity and in size.

 Mycorrhizae may already be present in your compost or topsoil mix.
 If not, you can add these beneficial fungi to your soil recipe.
 These fungi colonize your plant roots and help the roots better uptake nutrients from the soil in exchange for taking carbon from the plant.